SuperNEMO-DBD/homebrew-cadfael/README.md

 - Doxygen
 - Python

-In addition, formulae for the SuperNEMO-DBD specific software are provided:
 All C++ based Formulae versions use the C++98 standard by default.
 However, they may be compiled against the C++11 standard by passing the `--c++11` flag when installing, e.g.

 ```
 $ brew install falaise --c++11
 ```

-Note that this is only a convenience to permit testing against the newer standard - C++11 compatibile code is not allowed in SuperNEMO code until version 3 of Bayeux/Falaise.
+Note that this is only a convenience to permit testing against the newer standard - C++11 features are not allowed in SuperNEMO code until version 3 of Bayeux/Falaise.

 # Commands